To instruct Simon please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Simon conducts arbitrations as both advocate and arbitrator.
 He was recently appointed an LCIA arbitrator in an international money exchange claim and has been nominated in a Russian v Russian LCIA commercial reference.
 He conducted a shipping arbitration (export of steel) as an advocate, Foreign Exchange (Forex) contracts (Open and Closed Forwards) and issues relating to the terms of Letters of Credit.

-Simon Davenport QC is a noted Insolvency silk, the head of the Insolvency team at 3 Hare Court.
+Simon Davenport KC is a noted Insolvency silk.
 He represents most of the leading insolvency practitioners in all forms of insolvency actions as well as appearing for directors and individuals.
 He has far-reaching experience of both trials and interlocutory work with frequent applications relating to freezing and search orders and all forms of interlocutory relief.

 Much of Simon’s work involves international clients and litigation that is taking place abroad.